digicatapult/veritable-poc/README.md

 Before moving to requirements related to the frontend, another extra small dependency is required, called **JQ**, the widely-used command-line JSON parser (used by the Aries Python Cloudagent), ideally **v1.6** or higher ( just use `sudo apt install -y jq` or `brew install jq` to install it ).

-All the _npm_ packages will be installed, automatically, when starting the project ( `start.sh` ), if the _node modules_ folder is not present, as in, if this folder can't be found inside _fly2plan-poc-agents_ (if there are any issues running this project, one solution would be to delete this folder and start again) .
+All the _npm_ packages will be installed, automatically, when starting the project ( `start.sh` ), if the _node modules_ folder is not present, as in, if this folder can't be found inside _veritable-poc-agents_ (if there are any issues running this project, one solution would be to delete this folder and start again) .

 Just for the record, the following _npm_ packages will be installed ( all other _backend dependencies_ are virtualised ): `testing-library/jest-dom^5.14.1`; `testing-library/react^11.2.7`; `testing-library/user-event^12.8.3`; `react^17.0.2`; `react-dom^17.0.2`; `react-json-view^1.21.3`; `react-scripts4.0.3`.

 ---

-## Fly2Plan Three Agent SSI Demo: How to Start the Application
+## Veritable Three Agent SSI Demo: How to Start the Application

 In order to start the application, simply run the included shell script: